TjMott/TjMott.Writer/README.md

 ### Privacy Notes

 I take data privacy seriously.
-Once fully installed, TJ Mott's Writer does not require an Internet connection.
+Once fully installed, TJ Mott's Writer should not require an Internet connection.
 It should never use the Internet except for initially downloading CEF.
 QuillJS is loaded locally from the application directory using a `file:///` URI, and not from a CDN.

-The use of CEF to host/edit document data may be very concerning to some, since it's related to Chromium/Chrome.
-Initially, it performed a lot of telemetry and monitoring, including frequent and unnecessary communication with remote servers while editing local documents.
-I did my best to configure CEF to shut that down, and I don't see any network chatter from it in my logs anymore.
-But if you notice anything, please let me know.
-The details on how I shut CEF up can be found in `src/TjMott.Writer/CefNetAppImpl.cs`.
+A previous implementation using CefNet provided a lot of switches for my app to enable privacy features and prevent CEF from sending telemetry and other web requests to the Internet.
+Unfortunately, CefNet became unmaintained and the source was removed from GitHub.
+I had to migrate to CefGlue to update from AvaloniaUI 0.10 to the modern 11 version, and CefGlue doesn't provide nearly as much control over the embedded browser's behavior.
+I will make all reasonable efforts to provide data privacy, but I'm not responsible for any data leaks or IP theft that occur as a result of CEF doing unsavory things at runtime.

 ***

 ## Change Log

+###Version 1.0.0

+### General Updates

+* Upgraded to modern AvaloniaUI (version 11+)
+* Migrated from CefNet to CefGlue due to lack of Avalonia 11 support from CefNet
+* Lots of performance updates and improved features due to Avalonia framework updates, e.g. proper light/dark theme support.
+* Updated to .NET 8.0

 ### Version 0.5.2

-### New Features
+#### New Features

 * Enabled printing for notes documents.